 Comparing the key signatures is an important step in verifying the identities of one's contacts, but it cannot be done using Murmeli message sequences because that wouldn't provide any reliable verification.
 Instead, a separate channel has to be used, such as a telephone call, to exchange the key signature words.

-In this example, the recipient of the notification checks the profile hash and determines that this is up-to-date.
-It also changes the status of the sender, reflecting that the sender is now known to be online.
-Furthermore it replies to the notification (because it was a 'ping') with its own status notification message (this time a 'pong').
+When the ping is successfully sent, both the sender and recipient of the message know that the other is online, so they both update the status of the partner (and themselves) as now known to be online.
+Furthermore the receiver replies to the notification (because it was a 'ping') with its own status notification message (this time a 'pong').

-When the second profile hash is checked, the Murmeli client realises that something in the profile must have changed, so it automatically sends an information request message to get the full profile details.
+The 'pong' message includes the hash of the current profile, and when this hash is compared in this example, the Murmeli client realises that something in the profile must have changed.
+Therefore it automatically sends an information request message to get the full profile details.
 This in turn triggers an information response message including all the profile information, including the avatar picture.
 This is then unpacked by Murmeli and stored in the database, ready to be viewed.

-Of course, if both profiles are up-to-date, then no information request or response messages are sent.
-And it's also possible that both are out-of-date (or both missing), in which case a total of 6 messages will be sent (2 status notifications, 2 information requests and 2 information responses).
+Of course, if the profile hash matches the one already stored, then no information request or response messages are sent.
+And it's also possible that both profiles are out-of-date (or both missing), in which case at least 8 messages will be sent (2 sets of these four-message chains).

 This is the case when a user wants to send a message to one of their contacts, and luckily that contact is currently online.
 This means that the message can be sent directly.
 The recipient doesn't need to answer, so the sequence has only one message.